lorenzo/elm-webdriver/Api.md

 #Webdriver

- A library to interface with Webdriver.io and produce commands to control a browser usin selenium.
+ A library to interface with Webdriver.io and produce commands to control a browser using selenium.

-The functions exposed in this module are commands that produce no result brack from the browser.
+The functions exposed in this module are commands that produce no result back from the browser.

 ## Basics